mimblewimble/grin-rfcs/text/0000-compact-slates.md

 //"lock_hgt": 0,
 //"ttl": null,

-# Sigs is always present
+# Sigs is always present with at least one entry
   "sigs": [
     {
       "xs": "A5sKZUTyGG1FogzBtH8ZvGaVVOFFxusytVLN0rdpX2DE",